stormalf/porth/README.md

 ## TODO

-Manage negative numbers at compilation.
+- Manage negative numbers at compilation.
-Adding other types for variables (bool, signed int, char, string, float) Adding error management for variables.
+- Adding other types for variables (bool, signed int, char, string, float)
-Refactoring code to be simpler and more readable.
+- Refactoring code to be simpler and more readable.
-Trying to implement similar language but using ANTLR4.
+- Trying to implement similar language but using ANTLR4.
-Generate a real AST and symbol table.
+- Generate a real AST and symbol table.